 Parents will be fully engaged in their children's learning, especially reading, in order to support continuous learning opportunities at home and in school.
 (Meeting challenge 4) Parent surveys and voices will show that parents feel confident to support their children's learning at home Parental attendance at 'learning workshops' links with adult learning alliance, are well attended and this ultimately helps to support learning at home Children have opportunities within or outside of school for additional enrichment activities, which will in turn develop their character, focusing on confidence, resilience and independence.
 (Meeting challenge 5) PP children, especially identified long term disadvantaged (LTD) children to have a wide range of additional experiences - trips, residential, extra curricular and musical experiences.
-All LTD to access this, and at least 50% of PP children to access these opportunities.
-To improve the attendance of PP children from 91% to be in line with whole school (93% EOY 2022) (Meeting challenge 3 and 6) PP children's attendance will see a rising trend across the year and will be closely monitored by school and LA in order to achieve this.
+All LTD to access this.
+To improve the attendance of PP children from 89% to be in line with whole school (Meeting challenge 3 and 6) PP children's attendance will see a rising trend across the year and will be closely monitored by school and LA in order to achieve this.
 Case studies produced to show how hard to reach PP children and families are supported and improvement shown.